-Apart from helping your lower legs feel more oxygenated during your runs, compression socks for running can also hold your ankle in a firmer position, reducing the risk of ankle sprains.
-This doesn't mean you can just forget to pay attention to your running technique, but a bit of extra protection never hurts.
+Apart from helping your lower legs feel more oxygenated during your runs, compression socks for running also hold your ankles firmer, reducing the risk of ankle sprains.
+This doesn't mean you should not focus on proper running form, but a bit of extra protection never hurts.